jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

     (i) the Minister; and
     (ii) if the amendment is not a minor amendment, the advisory panel.
 (2) As soon as practicable after receiving the report and any comments on it by the advisory panel (in the case of an amendment that is not minor), the Minister must decide whether the amendment should apply in New Zealand.
-(3) The Minister may, by notice in the Gazette, specify that the amendment applies for the purposes of this Act.
+(3) The Minister may, by notice, specify that the amendment applies for the purposes of this Act.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 25 Application of certain sections of Legislation Act 2012
+### 25 Application of certain sections of Legislation Act 2019
-Sections 52 and 56 of the Legislation Act 2012 apply to regulations made under section 22 or 23 and notices in the Gazette under section 24 as if the regulations or notices incorporated material by reference and had been made in reliance on section 49 of that Act.
+Section 66 and clauses 2 to 7 of Schedule 2 of the Legislation Act 2019 apply to the following as if they incorporated material by reference and were made in reliance on section 64 of that Act:
+  (a) regulations made under section 265 for the purposes of section 22 or 23; and (b) a notice under section 24.

 ### 26 Proof of statements of principles
 The production in proceedings of a statement of principles or an amendment of a statement of principles, certified by the Chief of Defence Force as applying in New Zealand, is, in the absence of proof to the contrary, sufficient evidence that the statement of principles or the amendment of the statement of principles applies in New Zealand.